 How Good is the Stargazing in Edinburgh?

-While you can see stars on the stage and at sports games in Edinburgh, visibility of stars in the sky is pretty poor.
+While you can see stars on the stage and at sports games in Edinburgh, the visibility of stars in the sky is pretty poor.
 If you are visiting Scotland and are dead set on experiencing a Disney-like sky make your way to the Highlands and Islands or South West Scotland for undisrupted dark skies with a sea of stars.

 Again, since Scotland’s weather is never predictable, give yourself a few nights in rural locations for maximum opportunity for stargazing.